Sandbox-Services-BVBA/wp-less-compiler/README.md

 # wp-less-compiler
-A less compiler for wordpress
+A less compiler for wordpress based on lessphp